Ernest Belfort Bax: Socialism

 Bax was first introduced to socialism while studying philosophy in Germany in 1879.
 He combined socialist ideas with those of Immanuel Kant, Arthur Schopenhauer and Eduard von Hartmann.
 Keen to explore possible metaphysical and ethical implications of socialism, he came to describe a "religion of socialism" as a means to overcome the dichotomy between the personal and the social, and also that between the cognitive and the emotional.
 He saw this as a replacement for organised religion, and was a fervent atheist, keen to free workers from what he saw as the moralism of the middle-class.

 Bax moved to Berlin and worked as a journalist on the Evening Standard.
-On his return to England in 1882, he joined the SDF, but grew disillusioned and in 1885 left to form the Socialist League with William Morris.
+On his return to England in 1882, he joined the Social Democratic Federation, but grew disillusioned and in 1885 left to form the Socialist League with William Morris.
 After anarchists gained control of the League, he rejoined the SDF, and became the chief theoretician, and editor of the party paper Justice.
 He opposed the party's participation in the Labour Representation Committee, and eventually persuaded them to leave.

 Almost throughout his life, he saw economic conditions as ripe for socialism, but felt this progress was delayed by a lack of education of the working class.
 Bax supported Karl Kautsky over Eduard Bernstein, but Kautsky had little time for what he saw as Bax's utopianism, and supported Theodore Rothstein's efforts to spread a more orthodox Marxism in the SDF.
+Bax also opposed the reform minded policies of the Fabian Society.

 Initially very anti-nationalist, Bax came to support the British in World War I, but by this point he was concentrating on his career as a barrister and did little political work.